SyedAzizEnam/MPC-Controller/README.md

 ```

 # Timestep Length and Elapsed Duration (N & dt)
 When we generate trajectories we do so by calulating the predicted state of the vehicle at certain time steps.
-We have two parametets we can tune here the number of steps N and the tiem gaps between the steps dt.
+We have two parametets we can tune here the number of steps N and the time gaps between the steps dt.
 I chose to use N = 9 and dt= 0.1.
 Other values for N where tried but higher values of N led to oscillations and lower values fo N led to leaning towards one side.

 # Model Predictive Control with Latency